JackHeeley/App3Dev/SampleProgram/ReadMe.txt

 121.Updated gsl includes to latest repo (contemporary with VS17.6.5 release) 122.Added gsl #include <algorithm> to utf8_convert.hpp (to mitigate intellisense syntax error) 123.Reverted non-standard #pragma once to guard #defines.
-(Mitigates cascading intellisense warnings with VS17.6.5 release)
+(Mitigates cascading intellisense warnings with VS17.6.5 release) 124.Assessed/addressed new warning raised with VS 17.8.2 build.
+Updated to use Microsoft GSL latest as of 4 Dec 2023